 Wellington-Napoleon High School offers a variety of school organizations in which students may participate.
 Each class in grades 6-12 will elect a slate of officers each school year.
-To be eligible to serve as a class or organization officer a student must have an accumulative G.P.A. of 2.5.
+To be eligible to serve as a class or organization officer a student must have an accumulative G.P.A. of 2.5, and be a member of student council.
 For incoming sixth graders, the student must have earned a C- average in the fifth grade.